jpbruinsslot/docker-django/README.md

 ├── Dockerfile          # dockerfile for app container ├── docker-compose.yml  # docker-compose setup with container orchestration instructions
 ├── LICENSE             # license for this project
-├── README.md           # this file
+└── README.md           # this file
-└── TODO.md             # issues currently worked on

 ```